-The main operator in Latvia (operator of the Salaspils research reactor and radioactive waste repository at Baldone site) is the state limited liability company "Latvian Environment, Geology and Meteorology Centre" (hereinafter: LEGMC).
-Monitoring of environmental radioactive pollution, measurements of individual dosimtery, dealing with issues related to decommissioned Salaspils research reactor and radioactive waste is responsibility of LEGMC.
+The main operator in Latvia (operator of the Salaspils Research Reactor and radioactive waste repository at Baldone site) is the state limited liability company "Latvian Environment, Geology and Meteorology Centre" (hereinafter: LEGMC).
+Monitoring of environmental radioactive pollution, measurements of individual dosimetry, dealing with issues related to decommissioned Salaspils Research Reactor and radioactive waste is responsibility of LEGMC.

 There are no changes in national policy regarding nuclear activities in energy sector.
 Thus Latvia has no any nuclear power plant and there is no intention to build such plan in Latvia.
-Latvia always is in favour regarding the safety upgrades for existing nuclear facilities and, if such upgrades are not manageable in reasonable time, the relevant facilities shall be closed down and decommissioned.
+Latvia always supports safety upgrades for existing nuclear facilities and, if such upgrades are not manageable in reasonable time, the relevant facilities shall be closed down and decommissioned.